-CCOM 4007: INTRODUCTION TO PROBABILITY AND STATISTICS WITH APPLICATIONS TO COMPUTER SCIENCE; four (4) credits, four (4) contact hours per week.
+CCOM 4007: INTRODUCTION TO PROBABILITY AND STATISTICS WITH APPLICATIONS TO COMPUTER SCIENCE; four (4) credits, four (4) contact hours per much.
+Propagation of CCOM 2020 and MATE 2172.
+This appears are provided the basic concents.

+week.
 Prerequisites: CCOM 3020 and MATE 3172.
 This course provides the basic concepts about probability and statistics including: Theory of probability, nature and meaning of statistics, data organization, measures of location and variability, central tendency, probability elements, discrete and continuous distributions, elements of statistical inference, regression, and simple correlation.
 The students will apply the concepts using specialized software.